camunda/camunda-docs/docs/components/connectors/out-of-the-box-connectors/amazon-bedrock.md

 description: Interact with the Amazon Bedrock Connector from your BPMN process.
 ---

-The **Amazon SageMaker Connector** is an outbound Connector that allows you to interact with [Amazon Bedrock](https://aws.amazon.com/bedrock/) from your BPMN process.
+The **Amazon Bedrock Connector** is an outbound Connector that allows you to interact with [Amazon Bedrock](https://aws.amazon.com/bedrock/) from your BPMN process.

 ## Prerequisites